RMLio/implementation-process-pipeline/README.md

 2. Update the data in the Excel file.
 3. Upload the Excel to the repository.
    TODO: Add clearer instructions.

+## Execute queries via the dashboard

+1. Browse to the GitHub pages of this repository.
+2. TODO: Add Miravi specific instructions

 ## License